antmicro/renode-linux-runner-action/README.md

 /dev/ttySIF0
 ```

-You can also run shell scripts, but you have to load them into the emulated system first using the [shared directories feature](#shared-directories) or by [sideloading Git repositories](#git-repositories).
+You can also run shell scripts, but you need to load them into the emulated system first using the [shared directories feature](#shared-directories) or by [sideloading Git repositories](#git-repositories).

 ```yaml
 - uses: antmicro/renode-linux-runner-action@v1